-Learning Outcomes: Upon successful completion of this course, students should demonstrate familiarity with the pre-Columbian era to the Civil War/Reconstruction period.
+Learning Outcomes: Upon successful completion of this course, students should demonstrate familiarity with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.
 This would include the following themes:

-- American settlement and diversity

 - American culture

 - religion

-- civil and human rights
+- · civil and human rights

 - technological change

 - economic change

 - immigration and migration

+- urbanization and suburbanization

-- creation of the federal government
+- the expansion of the federal government

+- the study of U.S. foreign policy